Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 example.com.
 3600 HTTPS 1 . alpn="h3,h2" ipv4hint=192.0.2.1 ipv6hint=2001:db8::1

-Including IP hints is especially useful with anycast deployments where the HTTPS record can point to the nearest POP.
-For IPv6 considerations, always include both ipv4hint and ipv6hint when your server supports dual stack.
+Including IP hints can be useful with anycast deployments where the HTTPS record can publish addresses for the service endpoint.
+For IPv6 considerations, include both ipv4hint and ipv6hint when your server supports dual stack and your deployment expects clients to use those hints.

 Alias Mode (HTTPS CNAME)